What are my rights?

 Estates that involve a small amount of money (under $25,000) may not need to go through probate.
 It’s up to the outside parties who hold your assets (such as a bank) whether they’ll give the executor those assets without a grant.

-What to consider in choosing your executor
+You have options in choosing your executor

-“I don’t have a family of my own, so I want to leave everything to my siblings.
+"I don’t have a family of my own, so I want to leave everything to my siblings.
 I’ve always been closest to my brother Jeremy.
-He’s charming and funny, but is a rule-breaker, and really stubborn.
-He's also not on great terms with our sister.
-If I had chosen him as executor, he might have just done what he thought was fair (instead of following my wishes).
+He’s charming and funny, but he’s a rule-breaker, and really stubborn.
+He’s also not on great terms with our sister.
+If I had chosen him as executor, he might just have done what he thought was fair (instead of following my wishes).
 In the end, I chose my friend Jenna as my executor.
-She’s reliable, responsible — and impartial!”
+She’s reliable, responsible — and impartial!"

 – Zoe, Prince Rupert